Estimation of functional diversity and species traits from ecological monitoring data: Computational Experiment

 To describe the evolution of the system, we denote $N_{xy}^i$ as the local biomass of species $i$, and $R_{xy}^r$ the local concentration of resource $r$, in cell $(x,y)$.
 The biomass of species $i$ then evolves according to \eq{\frac{\rm d}{{\rm d}t}N_{xy}^i=\left[g_i(\vec{R_{xy}})-m\right]\cdot N_{xy}^i+\Delta N_{xy}^i,} where the first term captures local growth and loss processes and the second term captures dispersal in terms of the discrete Laplace operator \eq{\Delta N_{xy}^i=\frac{ N_{x,y+1}^i+ N_{x,y-1}^i+ N_{x+1,y}^i+ N_{x-1,y}^i-4 N_{xy}^i}{h^2}, } where $h$ is the lattice constant.
 At the grid boundaries we assume no flux boundary conditions.
 The dynamics of resource $r$ is given by the difference between local resource inflow and resource consumption (for simplicity, we neglect the diffusion of resources) \eq{ \frac{\rm d}{{\rm d}t} R_{xy}^r = D(S_{xy}^r-R_{xy}^r)-\sum_{i=1}^n c_{ir} N_{xy}^i \, g_i ({\vec{R_{xy}}} ) } where $c_{ir}$ is the amount of resource $r$ consumed for the production of one unit of biomass of species $i$ and $D$ is the dilution rate.
 We assume that $c_{ir}$ is linearly related to $R^*$, $c_{ir} =0.05R^*_{ir}$ \cite{hodapp2016environmental}.
 This parameterization provides an additional possibility for species coexistence not only due to species diffusion across the grid but also due to local resource partitioning.

 We integrate the system numerically for 6000 simulation days.
 This simulation time is sufficient for species sorting and reducing the effect of initial conditions.
 If the local biomass of a species drops below 0.01 at the end of the simulation, we regard this species to be locally extinct and set its local biomass to zero (for comparison, the maximum local biomass of species is about 100).
+However, due to the spatial structure of the system global extinctions did not occur.
+An example timeserie is shown in Fig.~\ref{figTimeserie}.

 The local biomass of the 200 competitors at the end of the simulation are then analyzed using the diffusion map procedure described below.

 Thus, the raw data includes $10\cdot{}12\cdot{}800=96,000$ biomass samples of each of the $200$ species.
 However, diffusion fluxes across cell boundaries lead to biomass correlations in neighboring cells, so that many samples obtained from the same grid are not independent.
 We estimate the minimal number of independent samples that we use below as the number of simulated grids.